djeada/Linux-Notes/notes/partitions.md

 Last sector, +sectors or +size{K,M,G,T,P}: +20G
 Created a new logical partition 5 of type 'Linux' and of size 20 GiB.
 ```

+- Since all primary partitions were already in use, a new logical partition was added.
+- The partition was assigned as logical partition number 5.
+- The first sector was set to the default by pressing Enter.
+- The size of the partition was specified as 20 GiB by entering `+20G`.
+- A new 20 GiB Linux logical partition, labeled as partition 5, was successfully created.

 Repeat the process for additional logical partitions.